spatie/image-optimizer/README.md

 ### SVGs

 SVGs will be minified by [SVGO](https://github.com/svg/svgo).
-No extra options will be passed, so SVGO's default configuration will be used.
+SVGO's default configuration will be used, with the omission of the `cleanupIDs` plugin because that one is know to cause troubles when displaying multiple optimized SVGs on one page.

 Please be aware that SVGO can break your an svg.
 You'll find more info on that in this [excellent blogpost](https://www.sarasoueidan.com/blog/svgo-tools/) by [Sara Soueidan](https://twitter.com/SaraSoueidan)